YSavir/TDD-tic-tac-toe/README.md

 ### Players

-The game can support any number of players (within reason).
+The game can support any number of players.
+The game trusts the users to keep player number within a reasonable range.

 A player can be either human or a computer player.